AndreVallestero/8mb-encoder/README.md

 - webm is generally smaller than mkv

 ## TODO
-- Once merging, if not past limit, keep re-encoding audio with higher bitrate untill larger than 8MB to fill the rest of the space
+- Once merging, if not past limit, keep re-encoding audio with higher bitrate until larger than 8MB to fill the rest of the space
 	- Increase by 100bps increments